andresgomezfrr/normalizer/docs/_posts/2017-02-14-filter-functions.md

 ### ContainsDimensionFilter
-The ContainsDimensionFilter is a filter that allow us filter of a JSON contains concrete dimensions defined by us.
+The ContainsDimensionFilter is a filter that allows us to filter if a JSON contains specific dimensions defined by us.

 ```json
 {